jorgegarcia/UnityOSC/README.md

 Based on Bespoke Open Sound Control Library by Paul Varcholik (pvarchol@bespokesoftware.org).
 Licensed under MIT license.

-***THIS REPOSITORY AND PROJECT IS NO LONGER SUPPORTED.
+***THIS REPOSITORY AND PROJECT IS NO LONGER SUPPORTED OR MAINTAINED.
 After 10 years, I've decided not to continue with its development***

 ***Please consider the following alternatives (more modern and better) for using OSC in Unity:***